tobywerthan/ENCE_3501_VLSI_2023/Lab1/README.md

 <p align="center">Figure 19 (Simulation layout of the 5-bit R2R DAC in Electric VLSI)</p>

 <p>
-A snippet of the spice code can be found below
+A snippet of the spice code can be found below:
 </p>

     v4 b4 0